bun-press/bunpress/memory-bank/progress.md

 - [ ] Additional plugin ecosystem
 - [ ] Testing infrastructure
 - [ ] Documentation site

-## Known Issues
-- Need to implement plugin validation and error handling
-- Need to add plugin dependency resolution
-- Need to add error boundaries for plugin failures

 ## Next Milestone
 Complete the development of additional example plugins, implement plugin validation and error handling, and publish to npm.